RamonAsuncion/b1t.dev/index.md

 -----------------------------------
 </pre>

-Securing the digital frontier, one network at a time.
+Connecting the world, one byte at a time.
 <br /><br />

 Programming since 2017.